 Much like the methods used to estimate and price work, the manner in which landscape contractors pay themselves is all over the map.
-So is the amount that they pay themselves.
 That's for good reason, to a certain degree.
 Markets vary, as do services offered and the structure of the landscape companies themselves.

 Ultimately, as the owner of his own company, it is the contractor's decision as to how much he pays himself.
 Many are just happy to be making a living doing what they love to do.
 But most would agree that they'd hate to be selling themselves short.

 Consider the following statistics regarding salaries in the landscaping industry, but be sure to take them with a grain of salt—because your personal situation is yours and yours alone.

 - The average salary for a landscape contractor in the United States is somewhere between $24,468 and $92,972.
 See how much this can vary?!

 According to May 2012 data from the Bureau of Labor Statistics:

 - There are roughly 659,520 people employed in the landscaping industry.
 The average wage is $14.61 per hour, or $30,400 per year.